zycgit/dbvisitor/README.en.md

 ------------------------------------

 <p align="center">
-	dbVisitor database access library, provides Java with more natural access to relational databases.
+    dbVisitor database access library provides a unified Java API for interacting with multiple types of databases, making data reads and writes more natural.
 </p>

 <p align="center">